sofiagazolla/sofiagazolla/README.md

 </p>

-Hello!
+<sub>Hello!
 I'm Sofia, a Computer Science undergraduate student at the Federal University of Santa Catarina.
 Here you'll find code and projects I've worked on for university as well as my own personal developments.
 ---

 ### 🛠️ Languages and Tools